Dave-Sterry/Imposter/Checklist.md

 - Finish story pages in simplest form
 - Start finding more images for remaining layers
 - Revise Readme as needed.
+- add credits for images used

+Goals for Wednesday 3/10/21

+- Don't forget to add updated planning doc!
+- Polish styling